thomiz/build-pipeline/README.md

 When an FHIR IG has undergone QA and processess defined by your organisation for publishing a formal working version of the IG, you should host the IG on a static URL consistent with the canonical URL defined for your IG.
 The process for doing so is described by HL7.
 * [Maintaining a FHIR IG Publication](https://confluence.hl7.org/display/FHIR/Maintaining+a+FHIR+IG+Publication)

+## Other build tools for IG generation

+SIMPLIFIER and Trifolia are other possible solutions for generating FHIR implementation guides.

 ## Projects and documentation